dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">onTouchEvent():</mark>

 Most custom views will require some form of interaction with the user.
-In this environment the main method of interaction is through touch
+In this environment the main method of interaction is through touch.

-Your interaction with all touch is handled through the ``onTouchEvent()`` method
+Your interaction with all touch is handled through the ``onTouchEvent()`` method.

-Either through the use of single touch (simple)
+Either through the use of single touch (simple).

-Or combining multiple touches together (complex)
+Or combining multiple touches together (complex).

 ### <mark style="background: #AD21D9;">onTouchEvent() - Single Touch:</mark>